-Where necessary, comparative figures have been adjusted to conform to changes in presentation in the current vear.
+Where necessary, comparative figures have been adjusted to conform to changes in presentation in the current year or amend disclosures relevant to the prior year.

 5. New accounting pronouncements

 Standards issued but not yet effective

 Up to the date of approval of the financial statements, certain new standards, interpretations and amendments to existing standards have been published that are not yet effective for the current reporting period and which the Company has not early adopted.
 The Board of Directors expect that the adoption of these accounting standards and amendments will have no material effect on financial statements of the Company.
 They are as follows: